komunumo/komunumo-server/README.md

 DB_ADMIN_PASS=extremesecret
 ```

+The database schema will be migrated automatically by *Komunumo*.

 ### Admin

 Only members with administrative privileges are allowed to login to the backend.
 If you specify the email address of an admin in the environment variable `KOMUNUMO_ADMIN_EMAIL`, *Komunumo* will make sure that the member with this email address has administrative privileges.
 If there is no member with this email address, *Komunumo* will create a new one and send an email with a one time password.
 At the first login, the user is forced to specify a new password.